- What is a Health Retreat?

 There’s lounging by the pool of course, but also on offer are morning walks around the gorgeous coastline just five minutes from the retreat or into the small town of Gharb in the early evening.
 There are also beach trips and a range of educational talks.

-At the retreat, guests can choose from a timetable of both relaxing and invigorating yoga sessions, meditation and aqua aerobics.
+At the retreat, clients can choose from a timetable of both relaxing and invigorating yoga sessions, meditation and aqua aerobics.

-In the wellness garden, I took advantage of the jacuzzi as well as the infra-red sauna.
+In the wellness garden, I took advantage of the jacuzzi as well as the far-infrared sauna.

 As its name implies, this sauna uses infra-red panels which operate at a lower temperature than a traditional sauna.